Daylily-Informatics/daylily/README.md

 ## Free, Fast(~60m) & Frugal($3.63 EC2) Multi-omics Analysis Framework
 <p valign="middle"><a href=http://www.workwithcolor.com/color-converter-01.htm?cp=ff8c00><img src="docs/images/0000002.png" valign="bottom" ></a></p>
-30x FQ to SNVvcf at $3.50 EC2 costs, completes in ~60m & process thousannds of genomes an hour
+30x FQ to SNVvcf at $3.50 EC2 costs, completes in ~60m & process thousands of genomes an hour

 - _PLUS_ SNV/SV calling options at other sensitivities / extensive sample + batch QC reporting / performance & cost reporting + budgeting

-- Daylily provides a single point of contact to the myriad systems which need to be orchestrated in order to run omic analysis reproducibly, reliablay and at massive scale in the cloud. **All you need is a laptop and access to an AWS console**.
+- Daylily provides a single point of contact to the myriad systems which need to be orchestrated in order to run omic analysis reproducibly, reliably and at massive scale in the cloud. **All you need is a laptop and access to an AWS console**.
 After a [~90m installation](docs/install/video_guide.md), you will be ready to begin processing up to thousands of genomes an hour.

-- Daylily is open source and free to use(excepting the fastest pipline)!
+- Daylily is open source and free to use(excepting the fastest pipeline)!
 I hope some neat tricks I deploy are of help to others [see blog](https://daylily-informatics.github.io/).

   > **Note**
   > [Daylily Informatics](http://daylilyinformatics.com/) is available for consulting services to integrate daylily into your operations, migrate pipelines into this framework, or optimize existing pipelines. [daylily@daylilyinformatics.com](https://us21.list-manage.com/contact-form?u=434d42174af0051b1571c6dce&form_id=23d28c274008c0829e07aff8d5ea2e91)